rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 A relevant psychological concept is a cognitive bias called _framing effect_.

 [^array]:  Keeping things easy, arrays are mutable.
-Sadly, you can explore the answer on your own by asking a mainstream compiler like Java or TS and the answer will, unfortunately be the incorrect _yes_.
+Sadly, you can explore the answer on your own by asking a mainstream compiler like Java or TS and the answer will, unfortunately, be the incorrect _yes_.

 [^function]:  In TS and JS the answer is yes.
 In TS this is a subtyping rule.

 [^widening]:  This is a gotcha generator especially in OOP languages that have some level of type inference.
-E.g. here are some gotchas in [TS](2021-12-12-ts-types-part1.html#compilation-bloopers) that involve widening to  `unknown` which is top type in TS, here is a discussion about these in [Scala](http://rpeszek.blogspot.com/2017/07/scala-whats-wrong-with-you_29.html).
+E.g. here are some gotchas in [_add_blank_target TS](2021-12-12-ts-types-part1.html#compilation-bloopers) that involve widening to  `unknown` which is a top type in TS, here is a discussion about these in [_add_blank_target Scala](http://rpeszek.blogspot.com/2017/07/scala-whats-wrong-with-you_29.html).

 [^ts-variance]:  For example, it is hard to imagine than the unsound implementation of variance in a PL like TS was accidental.
 It must have been a decision to keep things easy.

-[^rust]: "even compiler writers mess it up all the time" is a quote from ([Rust Subtyping Documentation](https://doc.rust-lang.org/nomicon/subtyping.html))
+[^rust]: "even compiler writers mess it up all the time" is a quote from ([_add_blank_target Rust Subtyping Documentation](https://doc.rust-lang.org/nomicon/subtyping.html))

 The concept of exception (i.e. `throw` and `catch` game) is another example of a risky complexity that impacts even Haskell[^non-termination].
 Types can reduce cognitive load of understanding the code, except exceptions provide a very accessible and virally used way to bypass the types.